 A room or space within the assessed building that is likely to be occupied for 30 minutes or more by a building user.

-However, for the purpose of this issue, the definition excludes the following:
+Work and public buildings contain all types of work rooms and public rooms.
+This does not include storage rooms, corridors, hallways, cloakrooms, toilets, shower rooms and the like.
+For homes and other accommodation living rooms and similar rooms, kitchen and bedroom are included.
+However, the definition excludes the following for the purpose of this issue:

-- Atria or concourses
+- 1. atria or concourses

-- Entrance halls or reception areas
+- 2. entrance halls or reception areas

-- Ancillary space, e.g. circulation areas, storerooms and plant rooms.
+- 3. ancillary space, e.g. circulation areas, storerooms and plant rooms.